sheikjerbouti/nautilus/README.md

 <img src="images/nautilus.jpg" alt="nautilus logo" width="200" height="200">

 # nautilus
 Minimal command line interface "kubectl like" for interacting with Kubernetes clusters.
-A basic exercise for obtain a minimal console for interact with Kubernetes clusters and experimenting with basic operation ( load balancer creation , network , availability, etc ..)
+A basic exercise for obtain a minimal console for interact with Kubernetes clusters and experimenting with basic operations ( load balancer creation , observability tools, etc ..)

 ## pre-requisites